E. W. Marland: Marriage and family

-Unlike many men of the period, Marland waited to marry until he was well-established.
+Marland waited to marry until he was well-established.
 He first married Mary Virginia Collins, known as Virginia, on November 5, 1903, in Philadelphia, Pennsylvania.
-By 1907 he had become a millionaire from his oil dealings in Pennsylvania, but also lost a fortune in an economic / business downturn.
-They decided to move west to Oklahoma, where they found renewed success in its subsequent discoveries and drilling oil boom.
+In December 1908 they decided to move west to Oklahoma, where they found renewed success in its subsequent discoveries and drilling oil boom.
 They however had no children of their own.

 In 1916, to help Virginia's sister Margaret Roberts and husband George Roberts, and to share their wealth, they adopted the Roberts' two children, George and Lydie, then ages 19 and 16, respectively.
 They sent them to private schools and gave them other opportunities.
 The Marlands were together until Virginia's death from pneumonia on June 6, 1926, in Ponca City, (Kay County), Oklahoma.

 E. W. Marland had Lydie Roberts Marland's adoption annulled.
 The New York Times published news of Marland's engagement (a month before) to Lydie Roberts Marland, the daughter of his late wife's sister on January 6, 1928.
 The front-page notice was followed by an adjacent news item reporting the reaction by Miss Roberts' mother, "who broke down and wept when she learned of the engagement."
-On July 14, 1928, Marland married Lydie Roberts in Philadelphia.
+On July 14, 1928, Marland married Lydie Roberts in Flourtown.
 She was at the time age 28 and he was age 54.
 They were together for 13 years through his political service career and short retirement until his death on October 3, 1941.